paulkarpenko/us-code-ui/uscode/title-34-crime-control-and-law-enforcement/chapter-121-violent-crime-control-and-law-enforcement.md

 **(f) Authorization of appropriations**

-(1) **In general** — There are authorized to be appropriated $40,000,000 to remain available until expended for each of fiscal years 2014 through 2018 to carry out the provisions of this section.
+(1) **In general** — There are authorized to be appropriated $100,000,000 to remain available until expended for each of fiscal years 2023 through 2027 to carry out the provisions of this section.

 (2) **Allocations** — Of the total amounts appropriated for each fiscal year to carry out this section—

   (A) not more than 2.5 percent shall be used by the Attorney General for evaluation, monitoring, and other administrative costs under this section;

-  (B) not more than 2.5 percent shall be used for the provision of technical assistance to grantees and subgrantees under this section;
+  (B) not more than 8 percent shall be used for the provision of technical assistance to grantees and subgrantees under this section of which not less than 20 percent shall be available for technical assistance to recipients and potential recipients of grants under subsection (c);

   (C) not less than 65 percent shall be used for grants to States and territories under subsection (b);